Thank you for your interest in the UKHC20 Convention !

 If your application is successful, you must agree to the following:

-- Provide additional information as requested by the Convention Committee and Staff.
+- Provide additional information in a timely manner as requested by the Convention Committee and Staff.

-- Collaborate with the UKHC in actively promoting the Convention and your part in it.
+- Collaborate with the UKHC in actively promoting the Convention and your part in it on both the UKHC and on your own blog/social media channels.
+Add links to the UKHC website on your website and promotional communications.

-- Be available to present on any of the three days (Friday, Saturday, Sunday) of the Convention at any time scheduled.
+- Be available to present on any of the three days (Friday 6th, Saturday 7th or Sunday 8th November 2020) of the Convention at any time scheduled, understanding that the published schedule may change due to unforseen circumstances.

 - Guarantee that you are the sole proprietor of your materials and that no proprietary rights or copyrights belonging to any other person exist with the exception of acquired specific permission.

-- Guarantee that the presentation you are proposing will not be presented in any other hypnosis venue or self-promoted event during the 3 months preceding or following the UKHC.
-We want the UKHC to be filled with fresh and stimulating content and have a sense of exclusivity (perhaps consider proposing a topic which you are passionate about and/or have not presented before.
+- Guarantee that the presentation you are proposing will not be presented in any other hypnosis venue or self-promoted event during the 6 months preceding the UKHC.
+We want the UKHC to be filled with fresh and stimulating content and have a sense of exclusivity (perhaps consider proposing a topic which you are passionate about and/or have not presented before).

 Complete and Submit your application here